grumpy-systems/website/content/posts/2024/making-an-adsb-tracker.md

 ![Block Diagram](/images/2024.06-ADSB/BlockDiagram.png)

-There's a few components and systems, so I'll split it up into talking about each "system."
+There're a few components and systems, so I'll split it up into talking about each "system."
 If there's parts that are more or less relevant, you can tailor your reading as such.